-The Delays in Juvenile Justice Sanctions Project, was conducted between 1992 and 1996 at the National Center for Juvenile Justice (NCJJ).
-Funded by the Office of Juvenile Justice and Delinquency Prevention (OJJDP), the goals of the project were:

-1) to determine the extent of delays in the processing of delinquency cases in U.S. juvenile courts; 2) to analyze the causes of delay and their effects on juveniles and the administration of the juvenile justice system-including whether current levels of delay exceed accepted professional standards; and 3) to make recommendations to OJJDP regarding the need for additional standards or policy initiatives related to juvenile justice delays.
-The report that follows identifies the extent of delay problems in juvenile and family courts, describes the most common problems associated with juvenile justice delays and the methods used to control delay, and suggests a course of action for juvenile justice policy makers.
+This report presents the findings of the Delays in Juvenile Justice Sanctions Project, conducted between 1992 and 1996 at the National Center for Juvenile Justice (NCJJ).
+Funded by the Office of Juvenile Justice and Delinquency Prevention (OJJDP), the goals of the project were: 1) to determine the extent of unnecessary delays in the processing of delinquency cases; 2) to analyze the causes of delay and their effects on juveniles and the administration of the juvenile justice system including whether current levels of delay exceed accepted professional standards; and 3) to make recommendations to OJJDP regarding the need for additional standards or policy initiatives related to juvenile justice delays.
+The report that follows identifies the extent of delay problems in juvenile and family courts, describes the most common problems associated with juvenile justice delays and the methods used to control delay, and suggests a course of action for future juvenile justice policy makers.